Rosalinde Mynster

-Rosalinde Mynster (/da/; born 28 September 1990 in Frederiksberg, Denmark) is a Danish actress best known for her 33-episode role as Fie Kjær, a chambermaid and hotel owner and manager in Badehotellet (subtitled in English as Seaside Hotel).
+Rosalinde Mynster (/da/; born 28 September 1990) is a Danish actress best known for her 33-episode role as Fie Kjær, a chambermaid and hotel owner and manager in Badehotellet (subtitled in English as Seaside Hotel).

 Education

 She graduated in 2009 from Sankt Annæ Gymnasium, a secondary school that emphasizes singing and acting, and which annually stages a musical in its large concert hall.
 Having studied literature at the University of Southern Denmark, Mynster told a reporter for Jydske Vestkysten, allowed her to "dive into the universe of books" and to do some inward-looking writing herself: “I would like to write absurd but self-deprecating generational portraits for those my own age.
 We must be able to laugh at ourselves and at the bizarre in portraying ourselves through social media, because as a generation we are very confused, precisely because we were brought up to believe that the whole world is only about us.”

 Bemoaning a tendency in young people to spend too much time in front of video screens, she told the interviewer: “We sometimes forget to think for ourselves.
 Both books and theatre offer opportunities to develop and test our imagination on a higher level, because we ourselves have to arrive at some details and to form mental images.
 It's insanely important for people to develop that ability and to be able to connect the dots.”